Local correlation entropy: Acknowledgments

 Substantive feedback from Marek \v Spitalsk\'y, Jana Majerov\'a, and Marian Grend\'ar is gratefully acknowledged.
+The author is indebted to Xiaojiang Ye for providing a counterexample to Lemma~\ref{L:graph-Voptimal-1} in the previous version of the paper.
 This research is an outgrowth of the project ``SPAMIA'', M\v S SR-3709/2010-11, supported by the Ministry of Education, Science, Research and Sport of the Slovak Republic, under the heading of the state budget support for research and development.
 The author also acknowledges support from VEGA~1/0786/15 and APVV-15-0439 grants.